 Stop the Knot (weed)

 Japanese Knotweed (Reynotria japonica) has arrived in Blowing Rock.
-Large and fast-spreading, this plant can do extensive damage; its roots can break through concrete, it forms a dense canopy and is allelopathic — releasing chemicals which inhibits the growth other plants, creating a dead-zone which can take years to recover even after the plant is removed.
+Large and fast-spreading, this plant can do extensive damage; its roots can break through concrete and clog drain pipes, it forms a dense canopy and is allelopathic — releasing chemicals which inhibits the growth other plants, creating a dead-zone which can take years to recover even after the plant is removed.

 Property owners

-Removing the plant, above and below ground, is the most effective approach.
-Beware, it can regenerate from small pieces, and its roots can go down several feet down.
 Only the smallest plants can be removed by digging.
 The preferred approach is apply herbicide to the area, and monitor for re-growth.
-Repeat this process throughout the growing season, be prepared to repeat for 2-4 years.
+Repeat this process throughout the growing season, be prepared to repeat for 1-2 seasons.
+The Town of Blowing Rock maintains lists of services that can remove Japanese Knotweed, contact:

 Citizen Science

 Participate in our Citizen Science project: Stop the Knot.
 Make an observation using iNaturalist, and be sure to record the location.
-The town will treat the area.
+The town will treat the area if it is within their service area.
 Visit: inaturalist.org/projects/stop-the-knot